ethancboone/huntersville-rock-painting/README.md

 - Gallery grid is responsive and shows latest items
 - Contact form submits to Formspree inbox
 - Calendly widget loads on `/book`
-- Stripe Payment Links open checkout
+- Book page loads Calendly widget
 - CMS can create a gallery item that appears on `/gallery`

 Notes